 My family – wife and two daughters – had already re-located to Calgary.
 My job in the energy sector was taking me to where the action is, Alberta’s oil patch.
 I was staying behind temporarily to spend time with our real estate agent, trying to sell our townhome.
-It was mid-fall and we had been conducting an open house all day.
+It was mid-fall and we’d been conducting an open house all day.

 Newlyweds, older couples, single people, it didn’t matter.
 They’d show up at the front door, we’d invite them in and then Miranda would begin to point out all the flaws in the house.
 The roof leaked.
 There was no basement.
 The cupboard doors were falling off their hinges.
 None of the bathroom faucets was lined up perpendicular.
 Every tap dripped.